verdammelt/ibm-80/README.md

 # ibm-80

-A Clojure library designed to ... well, that part is up to you.
+A sorting machine.

 ## Usage

-FIXME
+Visit the web site, load files and sort them.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Mark Simpson <verdammelt@gmail.com>

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.